akreienbring/js-log/README.md

 `const logger = Logger.getNewClassLogger("App");` <br/><br/>

 A ClassLogger is meant to be a logger for a class / module of your application.<br/>
-There are also FunctionLogger which can be used to output what happens in a certain function of your class.
-Create one like this:<br/><br/>
+In contrast a FunctionLogger can be used to output what happens in a certain function of your class.
+Create one like this:<br/>
 `
 createThePanel(table, mode, isLoading){
     const logger = Logger.getFunctionLogger("App", "createThePanel");